“Stem cells are special human cells that can develop into many different types of cells, from muscle cells to brain cells.”

 These stem cells are obtained from developed organs and tissues.
 They can repair and replace the damaged tissues in the region where they are located.
 For eg., hematopoietic stem cells are found in the bone marrow.
 These stem cells are used in bone marrow transplants to treat specific types of cancers.

 These cells have been tested and arranged by converting tissue-specific cells into embryonic cells in the lab.
 These cells are accepted as an important tool to learn about the normal development, onset and progression of the disease and are also helpful in testing various drugs.
 These stem cells share the same characteristics as embryonic cells do.
 They also have the potential to give rise to all the different types of cells in the human body.

 Mesenchymal Stem Cells

-These cells are mainly isolated from the connective tissues surrounding other tissues and organs known as stroma.
-These mesenchymal stem cells are accurately called as stromal cells by various scientists.
-The first mesenchymal stem cells were found in the bone marrow and are capable of developing bones, fat cells, and cartilage.
+These cells are mainly formed from the connective tissues surrounding other tissues and organs, known as the stroma.
+These mesenchymal stem cells are accurately called stromal cells.
+The first mesenchymal stem cells were found in the bone marrow that is capable of developing bones, fat cells, and cartilage.

 Sources of Stem Cells

 Stem Cells originate from different parts of the body.
 Adult stem cells can be found in specific tissues in the human body.
 Matured cells are specialized to conduct various functions.
 Generally, these cells can develop the kind of cells found in tissues where they reside.